jianwen-android/notes-sst-/Social Studies/Citizenship/Untitled.md

 Governments follow the constitution, which has the following functions:
 1. Source of government power
-	- Sets out the functions and pwoers of the various organs of government, such as the Legislative, Executive and Judiciary
+	- Sets out the functions and powers of the various organs of government, such as the Legislative, Executive and Judiciary
-2.

 ## Rights and Responsibilities of Citizens

 # Identity